akrm3008/humanitarian-tree/README.md

 # Description

-The last mile delivery in humanitarian relief supply chains is an important topic of research and development in humanitarian logistics.
-Minimising the time of relief delivery and maximally satisfying the needs of people effected are objectives of mathematcially modeling these supply chains.
-I found that the last mile delivery network in humatirian supply chains is often a almost-tree graph (a graph with very small number of cycles).
-In this research, I explored the idea of exploting the approximate tree structure of these graphs to improve the compuational efficiency of solution methods for the last mile delivery problem.
+The last mile delivery in humanitarian relief supply chains is an important topic of research in humanitarian logistics.
+In the literature of Operations Research, there are multiple mathematical optimizations models which optimize supply chain decisions to minimize the delivery times, costs and unsatified demand of the people in need.
+We found that the last mile delivery network in humanitirian supply chains is often a almost-tree graph (a graph with very small number of cycles) due to damages caused to infrastructure because of the disaster.
+In this research, we explored the idea of exploting the approximate tree structure of these graphs to improve the compuational efficiency of solution methods for the last mile delivery problems.
+The details of this research and results have been published and are available in the file publication.pdf or at https://www.tandfonline.com/doi/abs/10.1080/01605682.2019.1708824

-# model1_cplex.py

-First, I built a multi-period multi-modal relief delivery model incorporating a tree network for last mile delivery.
-We developed a mixed integer programming (MIP) formulation with the goal of minimizing the unsatisfied demand of the population and used to solve the relief routing problem of Nepal 2015 earthquake.
-Details of the model will uploaded with research paper.

-# model2_cplex.py

-In the second model, I take the advantage of the fact that the secondary model is almost tree and can be approximated a tree.
-Hence, iI first coverted the secondary network to a minimum spanning tree.
-Next, I built a reformulation of the original model in which the routing constraints have been changed and reduced as they take advantage  of the tree structure of the secondary network.
-Details of these changes The model is coded in Cplex and used to solve the case study.
-Reduction in computational time was expected.
-We found that this gave an order of magnitude reduction in computational time.
-Details will be uploaded with the research paper.
+The problem was modeled using two mixed integer programming (MIP) formulation: (a) Model 1 is a general MIP formulation of the problem (b) Model 2 or the Model with tree route formulation is a MIP which utilises the structure of tree graphs to formulate contraints for vehicle routing which reduces the computational complexity of the model.
+We solved the two models using CPLEX and found CPLEX solved the Model 2 faster as expected.
+We also proved some mathematical properties of vehicle routing on trees with split deliveries and used them  a decomposotion of the model and herestics to solve the decomposed model.
+The heurestic reduces comptational times manifolds and and also closely approximates the optimal solution.
+We tested the models and solution methods using Nepal Earthquake (2015) data.
+For details check the file publication.pdf or at https://www.tandfonline.com/doi/abs/10.1080/01605682.2019.1708824

-# Approximate_method.py
+# Files

-To further improve computational efficiency, I developed a heuristic solution method based on a decomposition scheme applied to the tree network formulation.
-This led to the Capacitated Vehicle Routing Problem on trees with split deliveries (TCVRP-SD), for which I derived a closed-form solution.
-This decomposition scheme resulted in a further order of magnitude reduction in computation time.
-(Details will be shared in the research paper)
+1. Parameters.py contains class param to initialise parameters or import data and process it to obtain parameters for both the models.
+2. BuildModel.py contains the function model_CPLEX() to build a MIP for model 1 and solve it using CPLEX.
+3. BuildModelTree.py contains the function model_CPLEX_tree() to build a MIP for model 2 and solve it using CPLEX.
+4. Heurestic.py contains function to run the heurestic we created to solve the decomposition of the model.
+5. GetSolution.py contains functions to print solution
+6. main.py is the script for performing experiments.